jax-ml/jax/docs/investigating_a_regression.md

 ```

 This found that 8-24 was good, but 8-26 was bad.
 On 8-25 there was
-another issue that prevented us to get results.
+another issue that prevented from getting results.
 So we need to
 investigate hourly between 8-24 and 8-26.
 There was a smaller slowdown
 earlier, lets ignore it for this example.
 It would be only another
 hourly investigation between those dates.